saltzm/async_io_uring/README.md

 # About

-In-progress async wrapper for the `IO_Uring` library and examples.
-The project is very much not finished.
+In-progress async wrapper for the `IO_Uring` library and an echo client and server as examples.
+The project is very much not finished and isn't properly structured as a library for use yet.
+I would like to continue working on it and then extract the event loop into its own library if it continues to seem useful.
 This is my first actual Zig project and I love it so far.
-I would like to continue working on it and then extract the event loop into its own library if it continues to seem useful.

 Files:
 * `src/client.zig`: Echo client.